Financial Aid Policies

 Awards are contingent on Satisfactory Academic Progress.

 Students may receive financial aid from several different programs or sources.
-Total aid through all programs cannot exceed the Cost of Attendance as determined by the Financial Aid Office.
-The total received through “need-based” programs such as the Federal Work Study Program, State grants/scholarships, Albany Law School prize/scholarship/loan programs and other scholarship/grant programs, may not exceed the Cost of Attendance less the Expected Family Contribution as determined by the results of your FAFSA.
+Total aid through all programs (including private loans) cannot exceed the Cost of Attendance as determined by the Financial Aid Office.
+The total received through “need-based” programs such as the Federal Work Study Program, State grants/scholarships, Albany Law School prize/scholarship programs and other scholarship/grant programs, may not exceed the Cost of Attendance less the Expected Family Contribution as determined by the results of your FAFSA.

 The total amount of an Albany Law School prize, scholarship, grant, and/or tuition waiver or benefit must not exceed the cost of tuition at Albany Law School minus a New York State Veterans Tuition Award.